 Do you have questions about diabetes?
 Visit The Center for Diabetes Management page to learn more.

-The endocrinology program at Oklahoma Heart Institute is one of the largest team of specialists in northeastern Oklahoma providing comprehensive endocrine care.
+The endocrinology program at Oklahoma Heart Institute is one of the largest team of specialists in northeast Oklahoma providing comprehensive endocrine care.
 Our specialists have trained in centers of excellence around the country and are ready to treat common and complex endocrine disorders such as diabetes, thyroid disorders, hypertension, hyperlipidemia and osteoporosis.
 We are actively involved in the study of new therapies.
 This allows us to stay on the forefront of evolving care for diabetes, hypertension and lipid disorders.
 By focusing on the needs of our patients, we are able to develop individualized treatment plans that work to help them get back on track.

 Several important body functions are powered by a network of glands that produce and release hormones that make up the body’s endocrine system.
 This system impacts almost every fiber of your being – from how your bones and tissues develop, how your heart beats to even your capacity to produce a baby.
 Its role is crucial when it comes to whether or not you develop diabetes, experience growth disorders, have sexual dysfunction, suffer from thyroid disease as well as many other hormone-related disorders.
 Each endocrine gland discharges hormones into your bloodstream.
 These hormones maneuver through your blood to other cells to either assist or take control of various body processes.
 Even the slightest issue with one or more of these glands can throw off your hormones which would lead to either an endocrine disorder or even endocrine disease.